The teddy bear vine – Cyanotis Kewensis [Sy-an-NOH-tiss Kew-EN-sis] synonym Cyanotis beddomei is a distinctive houseplant native to South Africa.

 The major threat, however, for this plant is low temperatures and too much watering.

-Therefore, it is essential you make sure to place this plant in the right location and water moderately.
+Therefore, you must place this plant in the right location and water moderately.

 Suggested Uses For Cyanotis Vine

-There are numerous uses of the teddy bear vine plant.
+There are numerous uses for the teddy bear vine plant.

 The ideal usage is as a houseplant, and perfect for kids.
-It also works well in rock gardens, container gardens, hanging baskets, and placed in any nook to brighten it up.
+It also works well in rock gardens, container gardens, and hanging baskets and is placed in any nook to brighten it up.